WeisongZhao/rl_positivity_sim/README.md

 On the other hand, the <b>Bayesian neural networks</b> is popular recently and may be a good choice (the concept) to quantify uncertainty.
 In addition <b>Bayesian neural networks</b> also splits the uncertainty to the <b>model uncertainty</b> and <b>data uncertainty</b>.<br><br>

 The map has been explored bit by bit, now is indeed a good opportunity for the developers to solve/understand the illed-posed inverse problem futher.
-By now, the <a href="https://www.researchsquare.com/article/rs-279271/v1">sparse deconvolution</a> still depends on the "human-eye checklisk" and I wish that I and my colleagues, and other developers could somehow moderate this problem in the future.<br>
+By now, the <a href="https://www.researchsquare.com/article/rs-279271/v1">sparse deconvolution</a> still depends on the "human-eye checklisk" and I wish that I and my colleagues, and other developers could somehow moderate this imperfection in the future.<br>
 </p>

 ## Statement